-- a) Push the CANCEL button; the SET light in the instrument cluster goes out. - 5-14 Starting and driving
+a) Push the CANCEL button; the SET light in the instrument cluster goes out.

 - b) Tap the brake pedal; the SET light goes out. - c) Turn the main switch off.
 Both the CRUISE indicator on the main switch and SET light in the instrument cluster go out.